teresaylin/little-brothers-web/README.md

 We deployed our [web application](https://lbfe.herokuapp.com/) to Heroku and used the add-on MongoLabs to use for database testing.
 There is no need for additional deployment steps unless you need to conduct local tests or modify code (see "Local Deployment Requirements").

+**If you modify code, make sure to push it to Heroku for changes to take effect!**

 ####Local Deployment Requirements
 After pulling from Git, create a .env file in your project directory with the following information:
 ```